PhilippeItsMe/ci-porfolio3-py/README.md

     <li>I first didn't define my score var in the main as global creating a scope issue.</li>
     <li>PEP8 raised some needed and unneeded space issues, all solved</li>
     <li>While asking the player name, the input was not correctly check, I corrected the issue following my mentor input</li>
+    <li>I had to add a message in case of ex aequo</li>
+    <li>I had to increase usabilty to adding the possibility to answer "Y" and not only "y" to the quesition do i want to continue playing</li>
 </ul>

 <h3>Existing bug : None</h3>